getherbie/yii/README.md

 Herbie Yii
 ==========

-Herbie Yii is a module for Yii Framework.
+Herbie Yii is a wrapper for Herbie a flat file CMS & Blog system.